-- Mudrock Systems Research Laboratory

 - Quantitative Clastics Laboratory

-- Reservoir Characterization

-Research Laboratory

-- State of Texas Advanced Oil and Gas Resource Recovery
+- Center for Integrated Seismicity Research

 - Texas Consortium for Computational Seismology

 - Tight Oil Resource Assessment

 Service to society is a crucial element of the Bureau's mission, and every effort is made to inform people about geoscience issues and to provide educational outreach.
 The Bureau sponsors Earth Science Week Career Day for middle school students, lends personnel and expertise to the GeoFORCE college prep program for underserved students, conducts an annual Industry Day open house for company representatives, and hosts a professional Information Geologist to serve educators and the general public.